deepsquare-io/grid/docs/docs/05-deploy-deepsquare/01-overview.md

 # DeepSquare Overview

 DeepSquare is a decentralized high performance computing (HPC) cloud.
 DeepSquare allows you to run your application on supercomputers around the world without having to worry about the complex underlying infrastructure.
-With DeepSquare, you can run compute-intensive workloads on the DeepSquare GRID, the interoperability layer made of decentralized heterogeneous supercomputers.
+With DeepSquare, you can run compute-intensive workloads on the DeepSquare Grid, the interoperability layer made of decentralized heterogeneous supercomputers.
 By leveraging DeepSquare, you can develop, build, and scale applications with minimal restrictions and permissions due to vendor-locked infrastructure.

 ## Running on DeepSquare

-DeepSquare provides the ability to run a workload on any supercomputer connected to the DeepSquare grid using a combination of job scheduling, containers and Web3 technologies.
+DeepSquare provides the ability to run a workload on any supercomputer connected to the DeepSquare Grid using a combination of job scheduling, containers and Web3 technologies.
 Using job scheduling, jobs are intelligently distributed across infrastructure providers.
 Containers solve compatibility issues with the heterogeneity of different clusters.
 And Web3 provides true transparency, availability and scale for a global job scheduler.

 ## What can I use DeepSquare for?